Jackrabbits meets at Burwalde Woods (10-noon Saturdays)

-Parents are responsible for arriving in time to have their children’s skis waxed and on before start time (10 am).
-Rental equipment is available in the rental/waxing hut at Burwalde Woods.
-Rental fee is $3/day.
-Please ensure that you put ski boots back on the shelf in the place where you took them from, to help keep things organized.
-Thanks!
+EQUIPMENT: Parents are responsible for arriving on time to have their children’s skis waxed and on before start time (10 am).
+Rental equipment is available if needed .
+Rental fee is $25 for the season or $5 per day.
+This charge is not included in your registration.
+Equipment remains onsite.

-Participation is the main goal of ski racing.
+RACING: All are welcome to participate in ski races.
 Races are short and well marked with volunteer adults at every turn.
-Children are thrilled to wear a racing bib and have timed starts and cheers at the finish line.
+Children are thrilled to wear a racing bib and have cheers at the finish line.
 Emphasis is not on winning but on being part of the ski buzz.

 Parents are encouraged to stay and play.
 Please be here to assume care of your children by 11:30 am.
 Bunnies, of course, require their parents throughout the session.

-A First Aid Kit is in the cabin.
+A First Aid Kit is in the Nordic Session.
 Important information about each Jackrabbit will be on a list in the kit along with an Emergency Action Plan.